Cyclists: Look Out – Cycle Safely

 Always try to make eye contact with other road users to make sure you have been seen.
 Check what is happening around you at all times.
 Look well ahead for obstructions in the road, such as drains, potholes and parked vehicles, so you can anticipate your movements.

-Ride at least 0.75m away from the kerb.
+Ride no less than 0.5 metres away from the kerb.
 It’s safer to ride in the middle of your traffic lane (the primary position) if there’s not enough room for a car to overtake you.

 Larger vehicles have blind spots in front of the cab, on both sides and behind the vehicle.
 Be aware of these and don’t ride or stop anywhere where the driver may not be able to see you.